abhisheks6477/petitgpt/README.md

 ## Run the released model

 **A CUDA GPU is required by the released CLI.** Use an environment compatible with the [tested dependencies and run guide](docs/petitgpt-v1/RUN_GUIDE.md).
-The commands below assume the Hugging Face CLI is already available; they do not set up the CUDA environment.
+The commands below assume the Hugging Face CLI is already available.

 Download the complete native bundle at the published research-v1 revision: